dmocnik/dmocnik.github.io/src/resume.md

 ### Student Affairs and Diversity IT - Helpdesk Technician {#sadit}
 <p><SplitText left='Oakland University, Rochester, MI' right='August 2021 - September 2023' /></p>

-- Assisted faculty and staff across 20+ departments by resolving technical issues, maintaining their IT infrastructure, and troubleshooting PCs, Apple computers and iPads, VoIP phones, and printers.
+- Assisted faculty and staff across 27 departments by providing front-line IT support, resolving technical issues, and troubleshooting PCs, iPads, printers, and VoIP phones.
-- Managed 450+ PC objects in Active Directory and maintained Apple computers and devices within OU's Jamf instance; created new computer objects and configurations as needed.
+- Supported users by configuring, maintaining, and updating workstations, and assisting with issues such as printer & network drive mappings, VPN setup, password resets, etc.
-- Created Dell Premier quotes for new computer procurement, imaged and configured new devices, and created a custom Windows 10 installer with the division's standard programs and adjustments.
+- Automated inventory collection and management with a custom Python script, improving efficiency of new computer setups and inventory audits.

 ## Work Projects